e9ctrl/vd/README.md

 - Everyone aiming to enhance the quality of their integrations.

 # How It Works
-The `vd` tool can simulate devices that communicate using stream-based communication, i.e., those that can be integrated using StreamDevice.
+The `vd` tool can simulate devices that communicate using stream-based communication, i.e., those that can be integrated using StreamDevice and Modbus devices.
 Creating a simulator doesn't require programming; communication is described in a file called `vdfile`.

 `vd` is able to lex and parse incoming messages from the client and, based on them, determine action.